deestbie/console-docs/docs/venom/publishhostedvideo.md

 **To configure blind spot:**

-1. Go to **Blindspot**, select from the drop-down based on the following scenarios:
+1. Go to **Blindspot**, select an option based on the following scenarios:

 | If Projection =             | Setting   |
 |:-----------------|:-------------------------------------|